What is Globalization? Overcoming the challenges in 2023

 Taking advantage of the knowledge of a team of qualified teachers who combine strong academic skills and practical experience: globalization is a concrete and dynamic process.

 Working in a multicultural team while converting information and data into economic intelligence.
+What is Globalization

 Combining a variety of difficult tasks, such as online group discussions, news mash-ups, team reports, interviews, rankings, and ratings